tojkuv/LifeSignal/1-Architecture/1-Backend/3-Storage.md

 - **Missing Lifecycle Management**: Not implementing proper file lifecycle management, retention policies, and compliance requirements
 - **Inadequate Backup**: Not implementing proper backup and disaster recovery strategies for critical file data
 - **Poor Resource Management**: Not implementing proper resource management and capacity planning for storage operations
+- **Missing Context**: Not using context.Context for file operation timeouts and cancellation
+- **Unstructured Logging**: Not using structured logging for file operations and performance tracking
+- **Poor Type Safety**: Not using structured Go types for file metadata and operation responses